 Members of Congress and officeholders in 47 states file annual reports disclosing their personal finances.
 Michigan is one of the last three states with no personal financial disclosure for public officials.
-Personal financial disclosure is not some idle intrusion, nor does it need to be overly invasive.
+Personal financial disclosure is not some idle intrusion.
 It is the way by which citizens can evaluate whether public officials are using their office to benefit themselves financially, or otherwise acting in an unethical way.

-When it comes to food and entertainment, public officials should do what their constituents do: Manage their salary and pay their own way.
+When it comes to food and entertainment, public officials should do what their constituents do: manage their salaries and pay their own way.
 When it comes to travel that is ostensibly related to public business, reporting should begin at dollar one.
 There shouldn’t be any officeholders’ rights to secret perquisites.

 The current thresholds make it much more difficult, and in many cases impossible, for constituents to track who's buying meals and "gifts" for their representatives.